 formula specifies variables for the linear (mixed) model.
-Must only specify covariates, since the rows of exprObj are automatically used a a response. e.g.: ~ a + b + (1|c) Formulas with only fixed effects also work data data.frame with columns corresponding to formula contrasts character vector specifying contrasts suppressWarnings
+Must only specify covariates, since the rows of exprObj are automatically used as a response. e.g.: ~ a + b + contrasts contrasts character vector specifying contrasts suppressWarnings

+(1|c) Formulas with only fixed effects also work

-... expressions, or character strings which can be parsed to expressions, specifying contrasts
+... expressions, or character strings which can be parsed to expressions, specifying nullOnError (default FALSE).
+When a contrast entry is invalid, throw warning and return